The Legal Line between Porn and Prostitution

 The Ellwest Stereo Theatre in Phoenix, Arizona, is described by defendant's

 counsel as a place that "caters to the sexual fantasies of the desperate."
-The

-by defendant Taylor and several codefendants.
+performances by defendant Taylor and several codefendants.

-Defendant was tried before a court sitting without a jury and convicted of four
+Defendant was tried before a court sitting without a jury and convicted of

-prostitution-related crimes.
+four prostitution-related crimes.
 Defendant was convicted of one count of

 prostitution, a class 1 misdemeanor.
-As a manager of the Ellwest, defendant was
+As a manager of the Ellwest, defendant

-also convicted of one count of operating or maintaining a house of prostitution
+was also convicted of one count of operating or maintaining a house of prostitution

 and two counts of pandering, all class 5 felonies.